Find A CSER: On-Campus

 All CSER volunteers need to go through an interview process at the Equestrian Center with a CSER Supervisor.
 Volunteers are also expected to go through a training course with a CSER Supervisor.

-Not all CSER Volunteers are guaranteed to be able to work with or around the horses.
+Safety is a priority and not all CSER Volunteers are guaranteed to be able to work with or around the horses.

 Volunteers with horse experience will be given preference.